 Coverage levels for John Hancock’s universal life policies generally run from $50,000 to $3 million.
 However, as with the term coverage, qualifying applicants can obtain significantly higher coverage, subject to individual approval.

-Like most other permanent life insurance, John Hancock’s UL policies accrue cash value that can be accessed through policy loans or surrenders and which can also be applied toward premium obligations.
+Like most other permanent life insurance, John Hancock’s UL policies accrue cash value, which can be accessed through policy loans or surrenders and applied toward premium obligations.

 Each premium payment is divided between COI and cash value, so a policyholder can choose to pay more to increase the rate at which policy value builds.